MatteoMagnini/phd-course-low-rank-approaches/README.md

 - `Cash Turnover Rate`
 - `Research and development expense rate`

+A possible interpretation for PC1 is that it summarises turnover asset features, while PC2 is a combination of asset growth and cash turnover rate.

 ![PC3 and PC4 circle of correlation](figures/correlation_circle_1.svg)
 *Circle of correlation of the third and fourth principal components*